dimedis-gmbh/user-activity-monitoring/README.md

 ## Run automated analysis and create alerts (receiver side)

-This repository contains a small python script that looks for failed log ins and other event in GreptimeDB.
+This repository contains a small python script that looks for failed logins and other critical events in GreptimeDB.

 ### Install analysis script